chrissimpkins/naked/docs/README.rst

 • naked executable
 • `status <http://pypi.python.org/pypi/status>`_

-I would greatly appreciate feedback from anyone who is interested in testing the framework.
+I would greatly appreciate feedback from anyone who is testing the framework.
 Feel free to contact me on Twitter (@csimpkins) if you have questions, comments, or problems.
 Please use the issue reporting link above for bug reports.